ZijianBian/HCD-WF-M3/docs/source/developer/setup.rst

 Load Actor Modules
 ~~~~~~~~~~~~~~~~~~

-Load the actors you need for testing.
-Available actor modules at ``/work/imas/etc/modules/all``:
+Load the actors you need for testing on SDCC. :

 .. code-block:: bash